Iuliean/PiThermostatCPP/README.md

     - `cookieLifetime` this determines the lifetime of the authentification tokens both server and client side
     - `cleanInterval` the amount of time at which the program cleans expired cookies from memory
 - `controller` settings related to the phyisical part of the thermostat
-    - `tempReads` determines how many temperature readings the program makes and averages them
+    - `numOfReads` determines how many temperature readings the program makes and averages them
     - `readDelay` the delay between temperature readings
-    - `tempPin` pin on which the temperature sensor is installed on
+    - `calibration` offsets the read temperatures by the specified value
-    - `realyPin` pin on which the relay is installed on
+    - `driverFile` path to BMP280 input file
     - `saveInterval` the amount of time at which the program saves the internal `threshold` and `range` to disk
     - `display`
         + `digits` pins responsible for each digit segment in the display in order